synnaxlabs/synnax/docs/tech/rfc/0011-230401-alamos-instrumentation.md

-As we move towards the Beta release of Synnax, the core architectural components will begin to solidify, and, for the more stable components, we will shift focus from building something function to building stable and performant software.
+As we move towards the Beta release of Synnax, the core architectural components will begin to solidify, and, for the more stable components, we will shift focus from building functional to stable and performant software.
 To improve these qualities, we will need to profile the execution state of the cluster.

-In this RFC I propose a high-level plan for implementing distributed instrumentation across the Synnax verticals.
+In this RFC I propose a high-level plan for implementing distributed instrumentation across all of Synnax's components.
 This plan outlines methods for handling traces, metrics, and logs from the storage engine to the user interface.

 # 1 - Vocabulary